 You are expected to actively engage in class throughout the designated time.
-As part of the ungrading experience, you will be expected to account for your own engagement and attendance.
 Consistent tardiness, absences, or lack of participation will impact your final grade.
 Please remember that class starts promptly at the indicated time.
 Failing to be in the physical classroom space or the Zoom room may result in you missing the class.
 As I am busy teaching, I am not responsible for in-person students who miss class due to the doors being locked (for security reasons) after the start of class.
 I also cannot guarantee quick admittance from a Zoom waiting room for tardy online attendees.